theloniousgoerz/bw_segregation_longevity/README.md

 ## Replication Package

 This repository includes code to replicate all figures and tables in the paper.
 Please note that to run the replication code, you will have to download the publicly-available (1) IPUMS Full Count 1940 Census Data; (2) CenSoc NUMIDENT v3 and Geographic Supplement V2; (3) The Government Finance Database maintained by The Wilamette University Atkinson Graduate School of Management; (4) Decennial Census Data (detailed below); and (5) United States Department of Agriculture (USDA) Rural-Urban Continuum Codes (detailed below).
+Note to replicators: This code was run on a MacBook Pro M2 Laptop with 64 GB of RAM.

     Clone this repository
-    Download Data and update scripts to point towards your data files
+    Download Data and update scripts to point towards your data files Run 00_Run_All.R to reproduce data processing, cleaning, and main tables and figures.

 ### Deccenial Census Data